Types of Trauma Disorders, Symptoms, and Therapy

 These types of disorders result in feelings of stress, fear, anxiety, and depression, and can manifest as nightmares and flashbacks.

-Trauma and stressor related disorders can also impact behavior, leading to anger, outbursts, social isolation, and other negative consequences, such as work and relationship difficulties.
+Trauma and stressor related disorders can also impact behavior and often lead to anger, outbursts, social isolation, and other negative consequences, such as work and relationship difficulties.

 Types of Trauma Disorders